 Courses counting toward the Business Minor may not be taken outside of LMU.
 A single exception may be made for Study Abroad courses.

 Due to high demand, students must apply to, and be accepted into, the Business Administration Minor.
 Applications will be available online during the first six weeks of each semester, for admission to the Minor during the following semester.

-Prerequisites for admission to the minor shall be completion of Math 112, 120, 122, or 131 with a grade of C (2.0) or higher, or a Dean's exception.
+Prerequisites for admission to the minor are the completion of Math 112, 120, 122, or 131 with a grade of C (2.0) or higher, or a Dean's exception.
 Students must complete BCOR 1910 and ACCT 2110 with a grade of C (2.0) or higher before they will be allowed to enroll in any elective classes for the minor.
 Students must have a cumulative GPA for all minor courses of a 2.5 or higher.
-We will no longer require an assessment test on the foundational courses, as those courses are no longer taught.
 Once the minor requirements have been met, students will not be permitted to take any more classes in the CBA without the approval of the Assistant Dean for Student Engagement.